Mannjamin/Manns-Game-of-Life/README.md

 An advanced version of Conways Game of Life developed in Java using SWING.

 This project took over two and a half weeks to develop.
-The Java File consits of over 1000 lines of code.
+The Java File consists of over 1000 lines of code.

 ## Future Improvements
 In the furture I intend to add multiple features including: